beemerwt/PyWeb/README.md

 Apache doesn't run very well on Windows machines, so I'm creating this as a more efficient means to use the HyperText Transfer Protocol on any platform.

 ## Caching
 This webserver is capable of creating it's own cache using LZ77.
 You can turn this on or off in the Config.ini file located in the resources folder.
+It is enabled by default and generates a compressed file.
+It *is* recommended.

 ## Launching Instructions
 1. Install Python 2.7